odeibreton/iOS-Checkout-Kata/README.md

 Our checkout accepts items in any order, so that if we scan a B, an A, and another B, we’ll recognize the two B’s and price them at 45 (for a total price so far of 95).

 ## Objectives
-⭐ Complete implementation to add items to the checkout and get the total price without special prices.
+⭐ Complete implementation to add items to the checkout and get the total price **without special prices**.

 ⭐⭐ Implement the functionality to calculate special prices.